 Call your insurance agency with the information you’ve obtained.
 They can help you get started filing a claim against the other driver.
 If the other driver is uninsured or under insured, they’ll walk you through what happens next as the investigation is carried out, the estimates for repair or replacement of your vehicle are calculated, and your pain and suffering and lost wages are factored in.
 In a matter of days or weeks, you should have a settlement offer from the other driver’s insurance company.
 Don’t automatically accept it.
 They may not be offering a fair settlement that covers everything you deserve.

-Jordan Law recommends talking to an expert in car crashes caused by a stoned or high driver.
+Our Denver personal injury attorneys recommend talking to an expert in car crashes caused by a stoned or high driver.
 The settlement offer may not cover your full range of expenses and financial loss.
 If the settlement offer is fair, the attorney will let you know.
 If it’s not, the attorney will go over your options.
-The consultation with Jordan Law is free, so there’s no risk.
+The consultation with Jordan, Herington & Rowley is free, so there’s no risk.
 Take this step to advocate for yourself when another driver broke the law.
 Call (303) INJURED to arrange your free consultation with Jordan, Herington & Rowley.